May 11, 2021

 A diagnosis of a CDG may be suspected based upon the identification of characteristic symptoms, a detailed patient history and a thorough clinical evaluation.
 A variety of specialized tests may be necessary to confirm a diagnosis of CDG and/or to determine the specific subtype.
 CDG should be considered and ruled out in any unexplained syndrome.

-A simple blood test to analyze the glycosylation status of transferrin can diagnose CDG due to N-glycosylation.
-Transferrin is a glycoprotein found in the blood plasma and that is essential for the proper transport of iron within the body.
+For CDG due to N-glycosylation defects, a simple blood test to analyze the glycosylation status of transferrin can help diagnose or confirm many (not all) types.
+Transferrin is a glycoprotein found in the blood plasma that is essential for the proper transport of iron within the body.
 Abnormal transferrin patterns can be detected through a test known as isoelectric focusing (IEF).
-IEF allows physicians to separate molecules such as proteins or enzymes based upon their electrical charge.
-This allows physicians to detect abnormal serum transferrin.
+IEF allows separation molecules such as proteins or enzymes based upon their electrical charge.
+This allows detection of abnormal serum transferrin.
 IEF is the standard test for diagnosing CDG due to a defect of N-glycosylation.
-Another test known as electrospray ionization-mass spectrometry may be used to detect abnormal transferrin.
+Another test known as mass spectrometry may be used to detect abnormal transferrin.
+It is much more sensitive than IEF and can sometimes narrow down or confirm suspected defects.

 The treatment of most forms of CDG is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, neurologists, surgeons, cardiologists, speech pathologists, ophthalmologists, gastroenterologists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
+Pediatricians, neurologists, surgeons, cardiologists, speech pathologists, ophthalmologists, gastroenterologists and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.

-The specific therapeutic procedures and interventions for individuals with a CDG will vary, depending upon numerous factors including the specific symptoms present, the severity of the disorder, an individual’s age and overall health, and tolerance of certain medications or procedures.
-Decisions concerning the use of particular therapeutic interventions should be made by physicians and other members of the healthcare team in careful consultation with the patient and/or parents based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks including possible side effects and long-term effects; patient preference; and other appropriate factors.
+The specific therapeutic procedures and interventions for individuals with a CDG will vary depending upon numerous factors including the specific symptoms, severity of the disorder, an individual’s age and overall health and tolerance to certain medications or procedures.
+Decisions concerning the use of particular therapeutic interventions should be made by physicians and other members of the healthcare team in careful consultation with the patient and/or parents based upon the specifics of their case; a thorough discussion of the potential benefits and risks including possible side effects and long-term effects; patient preference; and other appropriate factors.

-Although there is no specific therapy for most forms of CDG, three disorders have an existing therapy.
+Although there is no specific therapy for most forms of CDG, certain disorders have an existing therapy and others are in development.
+Some examples are provided below:

-Individuals with MPI-CDG are treated with oral mannose.
+On the other hand, individuals with MPI-CDG are treated with oral mannose.
 This therapy bypasses the underlying genetic defect in glycosylation that causes the disorder.
-Some individuals have experienced a near complete resolution of symptoms following mannose therapy.
-This therapy is life-saving, but close monitoring of affected individuals is required because so few individuals have been diagnosed (and thus treated) for MPI-CDG.
+Some individuals have experienced a near complete resolution of most symptoms following mannose therapy.
+This therapy is life-saving, but close monitoring of affected individuals is required because few individuals have been diagnosed (and thus treated) for MPI-CDG.
+In some individuals, liver disease did not improve when given mannose.

-Some individuals with SLC35C1-CDG (CDG-IIc) have been treated with fucose.
-This therapy depends upon the nature of the underlying mutation of the SLC34C1 gene.
+A few individuals with SLC35C1-CDG have been treated with fucose.
+This therapy depends upon the nature of the underlying mutation of the SLC35C1 gene.
 Fucose therapy can be beneficial in treating recurrent infections associated with this form of CDG and improving health.
 However, fucose therapy does not help with other symptoms of this disorder.

-Some individuals with PIGM-CDG have been treated with butyrate, which increases the transcription of PIGM and is able to help manage seizures associated with this form of CDG.
+Some individuals with PIGM-CDG have been treated with butyrate, which increases the production of protein from the PIGM gene and is able to help manage seizures associated with this form of CDG.

 Researchers are studying enzyme replacement therapy for the treatment of CDG.
 Enzyme replacement therapy involves replacing the missing enzyme in individuals who are deficient or lack the particular enzyme in question.
 Synthetic versions of missing enzymes have been developed and used to treat individuals with a certain form of a related group of disorders known as the lysosomal storage diseases.